 JRT works in a similar way to Rkill, just open up the program, press a key and let it run.

 If you followed all these steps, then chances are your PC is completely clean of adware.
-Some of your settings might have been modified however, so be sure to reset the browser settings like we’ve written above.
+Some of your settings might have been modified, however, so be sure to reset the browser settings as we’ve written above.

 How to prevent an adware infection

-Adware are programs like any other types of software, so they only infect you after you’ve installed them.
+Adware is a program like any other type of software, so they only infect you after you’ve installed them.

 Here are some practical tips on how to avoid an adware infection:

-Outdated software is another major reason for malware infections in general, since they come with numerous vulnerabilities that can malicious hackers can exploit.
-Keeping your software up-to-date is a critical step cybersecurity step, so a tool that automatically updates your programs without annoying you with pop-ups will go a long way into keeping you more secure.
-This advice carries even more weight, since an adware infection coupled with outdated software will greatly increase your risks of getting infected with more dangerous types of malware.
+Outdated software is another major reason for malware infections since they come with numerous vulnerabilities that can be exploited by hackers.
+Keeping your software up-to-date is a critical step cybersecurity step, so a tool that automatically updates your software without annoying you with pop-ups will go a long way into keeping you more secure.
+This advice carries even more weight since an adware infection coupled with outdated software will greatly increase your risks of getting infected with more dangerous types of malware.

 Traffic filtering is another security solution you should consider.
-In a nutshell, a traffic filtering program will scan incoming and outgoing traffic, searching for malware about to enter your PC and also stopping your personal data from leaking.
+In a nutshell, traffic filtering software will scan incoming and outgoing traffic, search for malware about to enter your PC, and also stopping your personal data from leaking.

 As far as malware goes, adware is a more manageable threat than rootkits or Trojans.
 Despite this, they can still mess up your system and just make your day miserable.
 It can also act as a gateway for other, more serious types of malware.